-Pools tend to grow algae and get dirty from the chemicals and skin cells from all those swimmers, plus debris and other natural contaminants can also cloud the water and create a bacteria-infested environment.
+Pools tend to get dirty from the chemicals and skin cells of each swimmer who enters your pool.
+Plus, debris and other natural contaminants can also cloud the water and create a bacteria-infested environment.

 Does my saltwater pool require any chlorine?

 The nature of a saltwater system is that it converts ordinary salt into chlorine.
 There may be an occasion that you might need to super chlorinate the pool or “shock” the water.